JoergFiedler/freebsd-vagrant-box-aws/README.md

-## FreeBSD 10 AWS Box
+## FreeBSD 10 Vagrant Box

 The Vagrant box file can be used to create FreeBSD machines for `virtualbox` and `aws` providers.

 More informaiton about the box file for the `virtualbox` provider can be found [here](https://github.com/JoergFiedler/freebsd-vagrant-base-box).